mrbhanukab/icas-lecture/README.md

 # Source Code Of ICAS Webinar Series Registration portal

-This is the source code repository for the website <https://icas-edu.web.app/> which promotes the ICAS (Isipathana College Astronomy Society) Webinar Series focused on the topic of Life on Earth.
+This is the source code repository for the website <https://icas-edu.web.app/> which promotes the ICAS (Isipathana College Astronomy Society) Webinar Series focused on various astronomy related topics.

 ## Note ⚠️